FrFagiani/Maputo-poverty/README.md

 - Financial services

 ### Access to health system

 Used the isochrone to define access to health facilities, giving a differend score according to health hierarchy and walking time distance.

-Should we add also pharmacy?
+Should we also add pharmacy?

 ### Access to education system

 Used the isochrone to define access to education system, giving a differend score according to school level and walking time distance.

 ### Access to water

 In order to define the access to water we considered water point (AdeM) and water network.
-The only one report to provide spatial dimension for water (but not updated)
+The only one report to provide spatial dimension for water sources has been developed in 2011.
+Worl Bank developed a detailed map of water point in Beira, but no updated information has been found for Maputo.
-Waiting for detailed information and data (as in another Moz region)

 Chen, G. (2017, July 19).
 Shared toilets as the path to health and dignity.
-Tratto da World Bank: https://blogs.worldbank.org/water/shared-toilets-path-health-and-dignity
+World Bank: https://blogs.worldbank.org/water/shared-toilets-path-health-and-dignity

 Club of Mozambique.
 (2020, February 11).
-Club of Mozambique.
-Tratto da Mozambique: FIPAG promises to bring Maputo water supply to 40 per cent – AIM report: https://clubofmozambique.com/news/mozambique-fipag-promises-to-bring-maputo-water-supply-to-40-per-cent-aim-report-152353/
+Club of Mozambique: FIPAG promises to bring Maputo water supply to 40 per cent – AIM report: https://clubofmozambique.com/news/mozambique-fipag-promises-to-bring-maputo-water-supply-to-40-per-cent-aim-report-152353/

 Chaponniere, E., & Collignon, B. (2011).
 PPP with local informal providers aimed at improving water supply in the peri-urban areas of Maputo, Mozambique.
 WEDC, Loughborough University.

 ### Access to CBD

 According woth World Bank report, the access to the central business district (CBD) o f Maputo is really important and influence also real estate market and some gentrification process ongoing in greater Maputo.
 We consider access to CBD not just simply as distance, but also considering the level of connection by public transport.